jigarius/drupal-migration-example/README.md

 In migration declaration file, we declare some meta-data about the migration:

 * **id:** A unique identifier for the migration.
 In this example, I allocated the ID _program_data_, hence, the migration declaration file has been named migrate_plus.migration._program_data_.yml.
-We can execute specific migrations with the command `drush migrate-import --idlist=ID1,ID2,ID3`.
+We can execute specific migrations with the command `drush migrate-import ID`.
 * **label:** A human-friendly name of the migration as it would in the UI.
 * **migration_group:** This puts the migration into the migration group _c11n_ we created above.
 We can execute all migrations in a given group with the command `drush migrate-import --group=GROUP`.
 * **migration_tags:** Here we provide multiple tags for the migration and just like groups, we can execute all migrations with the same tag using the command `drush migrate-import --tag=TAG`